USB Flash Drive Recovery

 Have a quick question about the data recovery process?
 Use our chat feature to chat with one of our client advisors (not a robot!) during business hours (M – F: 8am – 7pm; Sat: 10am – 3pm).

-What’s In a Thumb Drive?
+What’s In a USB Drive?

 There are three major components to any USB flash device: the NAND chip, controller chip, and USB plug.
 Most important is the NAND flash memory chip.
-This is where all the data on your thumb drive is stored.
+This is where all the data and files on your USB drive are stored.
 While the technology is radically different, it plays the same role as the platters in a hard disk drive.
 The NAND chip is attached to a printed circuit board along with a controller chip.
 The controller pieces the data flowing to and from the NAND chip together.
 Finally, there is the USB plug itself, which connects to the PCB and fits into the USB port on your computer.

 There are a few advantages to this monolithic construction.
 It’s smaller, more water-resistant, more durable, and cheaper to manufacture.
 And it bears a striking resemblance to the iconic monolith from Stanley Kubrick’s 2001: A Space Odyssey.
 (Although that’s more of an aesthetic advantage than a practical one.)
-The main disadvantage is that it takes more effort for our engineers to access the data on the drive.
+The main disadvantage is that it takes more effort for our engineers to access the data on the USB flash drive.

 USB Flash Drive Recovery Situations

-There are two common “tiers” of flash drive recovery cases we see here at Gillware.
+There are two common “tiers” of flash drive data recovery cases we see here at Gillware.
 The first tier involves cases in which the connection between the USB plug and PCB has been damaged.
 The second involves cases in which the PCB has been damaged and the NAND chip must be removed from it.

 Tier 1: USB Plug Repair

 For USB devices where all the components are discrete, there is one major weak point.
 The connection between the USB plug and circuit board is very fragile.
-If you have your thumb drive plugged into a USB port and accidentally hit or bump the device, you could bend or shear off the leads connecting the plug to the circuit board.
+If you have your flash drive plugged into a USB port and accidentally hit or bump the device, you could bend or shear off the leads connecting the plug to the circuit board.
 This is one of the more common reasons people bring their thumb drives to us.

 Tier 2: Raw NAND Chip Read